 As you can see, 4 file types have appeared in the folder:

-Installing a CAB Update File in Windows 10
+Install a CAB Update File on Windows 10/11

-You can install a CAB update file obtained from an MSU package in two ways.
+You can install a CAB update file in two ways.

 The most common way to install an update from a CAB file is using DISM.exe.
 The installation command can look like this: